 Having someone validate, name, and explain what you’re dealing with can lift the fog of confusion and pain that is hanging over your life.

-Learning tools for deescalating your partner, helping your children talk about what they’re going through, setting clear boundaries without feeling like you’re being mean, and being able to say no even when you’re being guilted or manipulated, can make a huge difference.
+Learning tools for deescalating someone with personality disorder, helping your children talk about what they’re going through, setting clear boundaries without feeling like you’re being mean, and being able to say no even when you’re being guilted or manipulated, can make a huge difference.

 There are tools that can help you.
 These are not magic answers and they aren’t easy to implement.
 But they are effective and they’re clear.
 You will understand what you are dealing with, where things stand, what you can and cannot change, and how to care for yourself and your children without making things worse.